 - How to Be Compliant with ICAO Training and Education Requirements

 In an expanding industry, the prescriptive approach to safety became ever more difficult.
 The old ways of managing safety were no longer efficient or effective on their own.

 The management approach of SMS complements regulatory efforts.
 SMS provides a structure for proactive safety.
 It is a documented, process-based system.

-There are a million reasons why SMS makes good business sense and I won't go into all them here.
+There are a million reasons why SMS makes good business sense and I won't go into all of them here.

-Why are you excited about SMS?
+Why are you excited about the SMS?
 What will it bring to your organization?
 Let us know in the comments below!